Skip to content

 Click to show Cell Disruption Techniques Identification example problem

-Which one of the following cell disruption techniques correspond to the description 'Cells are pulverized through a combination of extreme cold.'.
+Which one of the following cell disruption techniques correspond to the description 'Cells are suspended in buffers containing protein catalysts that digest the cell wall.'.

 Types of Column Chromatography